Categories:

 The Commissioner was granted leave to make arguments on both these issues.

-The case stems in part from a series of Facebook posts made by a Chilliwack School Board Trustee who said that allowing children to “choose to change gender is nothing short of child abuse.”1
+The case stems in part from a series of Facebook posts made by then-Chilliwack School Board Trustee Barry Neufeld, who said that allowing children to “choose to change gender is nothing short of child abuse.”1

-The BC Teacher’s Federation (BCTF) filed a complaint with the BCHRT alleging, among other things, that the Trustee engaged in speech that is likely to expose people to hatred or contempt on the basis of their gender identity or expression and sexual orientation.
+The BC Teacher’s Federation (BCTF) filed a complaint with the BCHRT alleging, among other things, that Mr. Neufeld engaged in speech that is likely to expose people to hatred or contempt on the basis of their gender identity or expression and sexual orientation.

 [1] Cathy Kearney.
 “Chilliwack school trustee: Allowing children to ‘change gender is nothing short of child abuse,’” CBC News, 23 October, 2017.